KevinMarquette/kevinmarquette.github.io/_posts/2018-03-06-Powershell-Managing-community-modules.md

 ## Why this is important

 The reason I rebuild everything and run all my tests is to know if any module will cause me issues before I introduce it into my environment.
-I want to catch this failure here before someone else discovers it on their machine or after they update modules on a server.
+I want to catch this failure here before someone else discovers it on their machine, or after they update modules on a server.

 I run the full build because my build process depends on a lot of community modules.
 My built and published module may be fine, but I still want the build to work without issue on every system.
-It's easy to control version on the CI/CD pipeline, but this allows me to detect these problems early.
+It's easy to control versioning on the CI/CD pipeline, but this allows me to detect these problems early.

 When the tests fail, I get to intervene and root cause the issue before anything actually breaks.
 I can pin the version of the module in the `config.json` while I remediate the tests or the project that does not work with the updated module.